CVFireDragon/nspBuild/README.md

 # nspBuild
-Convert NCA or XCI to NSP Format using Python
+Convert NCA or XCI to NSP Format using Python 3

+Todo: Add Python 2 support